MichCConde/MichCConde/README.md

-# 🏄‍♂️ Michelle Conde - "Mich"
+# 🔥 Michelle Conde - "Mich"

 **`Digital Craftsman (Developer/Multimedia Specialist/Creator)`**

 I'm an indie full-stack developer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-I plan to establish my own startup agency called **`Nexmode Development`**
+I plan to establish my own startup agency soon.
+Aside from my passion for coding, I love playing video games, playing instruments, reading, and learning new things every day.
+I l

 ---